trevmasterfunk/Discord.js-Protector-Bot/README.md

 BOTTOKEN1=(YOUR BOT TOKEN)
 MYID=(YOUR DISCORD ID)
-ThisServer=(DISCORD SERVER THIS BOT WILL BE USED IN)
+ThisServer=(DISCORD SERVER THIS BOT WILL BE USED IN) ProtectedUserIds=(YOUR DISCORD ID AS WELL AS OTHERS YOU'D LIKE TO PROTECT SEPERATED BY A COMMA)
 ```

 You will also need to open a CMD where the bot files are located and run ```npm install```